dxywop/DexPlusPlus/README.md

 ## What's the difference between Dex and Dex++?
 Since the original Dex is the last release and Moon have discontinued it, it still has some missing features.
 Here are the features that were added/fixed in Dex++
+- Using New Roblox Studio Icons
+- Updated API
 - Uses Konstant as fallback decompiler (for shitsploits who doesn't have it)
     > 'getscriptbytecode' is required
 - Uses [USSI](https://github.com/luau/UniversalSynSaveInstance/tree/main) as fallback saveinstance